 Children who have parents come to the rescue every time something goes slightly wrong don’t learn to take responsibility.

-Helicopter parents are notorious for that2.
+Hovering parents are notorious for that2.

 This is a particularly serious issue when they start gaining adult rights, and entering the workforce.

 To become an adult, one needs to accept responsibility for the consequences of their actions, make decisions independent of their parents, and be financially independent.